 Robusta plants, on the other hand, can grow up to about 6 meters tall and the beans have a more rounded shape.

 Due to the popularity of the Arabica coffee bean, there’s much more produced.
 In fact, about 75% of the coffee produced belongs to the Arabica variety with only 25% going to Robusta.
 At the time of writing Brazil is in the number one spot as the largest growers of Arabica.
 Vietnam, on the other hand, is the top producer of the Robusta variety.

 Antioxidants and Sugars

-Also just like the difference in the growing both these coffee plants there are also subtle differences in the levels of minerals and other chemical compounds found in both Arabica and Robusta coffee beans.
+Also just like the difference in the growth, both these coffee plants there are also subtle differences in the levels of minerals and other chemical compounds found in both Arabica and Robusta coffee beans.

-For starters, Arabica contains roughly double the amount of sugars and nearly 60% more lipids when compared to Robusta beans.
+For starters, Arabica contains roughly double the number of sugars and nearly 60% more lipids when compared to Robusta beans.
 These differences definitely impact the taste of the coffee.

 Did you know that coffee is packed full of much-needed antioxidants?
 In fact, Americans get more antioxidants (2) from coffee than any other beverage or food, but did you know that the amount of antioxidants differs between coffee varieties?

 Arabica coffee beans contain about 5.5% up to 8% of Chlorogenic acid, whereas Robusta has 7% to 10%.

 I have really only touched on the surface of the differences when it comes to sugars and antioxidants, but as you can already see the chemical make up of both of these coffee beans is unique.

 Where are Arabica and Robusta Beans Used?

 Between the two coffee varieties, Arabica is the most desirable species with coffee drinkers.
 However, Robusta does have its place in the coffee-drinking world, and you’ll be surprised to hear that Robusta is in some of the least desirable and some of the most prized brews in the world.